tuna-f1sh/cyme/README.md

 # Features

 * Compatible with `lsusb` using `--lsusb` argument.
-Supports all arguments including `--verbose` output using [libusb](https://github.com/dcuddeback/libusb-rs).
+Supports all arguments including `--verbose` output using libusb.
 * Filters like `lsusb` but that also work when printing `--tree`.
 Adds `--filter_name`, `--filter_serial` and option to hide empty `--hide-buses`/`--hide-hubs`.
 * Improved `--tree` mode.
 * Modern terminal features with coloured output, utf-8 characters and icons.
+Can be turned off and customised.
 * Can be used as a library too with `system_profiler` parsing module, `lsusb` module using libusb and `display` module for printing amoungst others.

 ## Planned Features for 1.0.0 Release